Paris in World War II: Crime

 The most notorious criminal of the period was Doctor Marcel Petiot.
 Petiot purchased a house at 21 Rue Le Sueur in the 16th arrondissement, and under the name of Docteur Eugène, pretended to be the head of a Resistance network that smuggled Jews from France to Argentina.
-He collected a large advance from his clients and then instructed them to come to his house, bringing their gold, silver and other valuables with them.
+He collected large advances from his clients, and then instructed them to come to his house, bringing their gold, silver and other valuables with them.
 After they arrived, he brought them to his consulting room, and, convincing them vaccination was required in order to enter Argentina, gave them a lethal intravenous injection, then watched their slow death in an adjacent room through a spyhole in the door.
-Afterwards, he cut up their bodies, put the pieces in the well, and dissolved them with quicklime.
+Afterward, he cut up their bodies, put the pieces in the well, and dissolved them with quicklime.
 His activities attracted the attention of the Gestapo, which arrested him in 1943, thus allowing him to claim later that he had been a real member of the Resistance.
 His crimes were discovered after the Liberation in 1944, and he was charged with the murders of 27 persons, tried in 1946, and sentenced to death.
 He went to the guillotine on 25 May 1946.
-The gold, silver and other valuables were not found when he was arrested.
+The gold, silver, and other valuables were not found when he was arrested.
 In search of the treasure, the house was carefully demolished in 1966, but no trace of it was ever found.